 Warranty

 Warranty is a must for any scope.
 Anything can happen to a scope outside of physical damage.
-If the manufacturer is not responsible to fix those unwanted issues, might as well discard that from the list.
+If the manufacturer is not responsible for fixing those unwanted issues, might as well discard that from the list.

 Summary